hsaghir/hsaghir.github.io/src/content/posts/2026-04-20-hello-again.md

 ## What changed

-- **The theme.** The old [Skinny Bones](https://mmistakes.github.io/skinny-bones-jekyll/) setup was built on jQuery 1.9, Grunt, and Jekyll 3.
-It served me well, but pipe-cleaning it turned out to be harder than rebuilding.
-The new site runs on **Astro** with Markdown/MDX content, dark mode, view transitions, and KaTeX for math — familiar bones, modern skin.
+- **The site.** The previous version of this blog was on a Jekyll stack that had quietly rotted — old jQuery, old build tools, a theme that wouldn't cleanly rebuild.
+Pipe-cleaning turned out to be harder than starting over, so I did.
+The new site is a modern static setup with Markdown content, dark mode, view transitions, and KaTeX for math.
 - **The scope.** I'm still drawn to the ideas behind machine learning, but I'll also be writing about evaluation, agents, and the practical side of building research tooling.
 Less *tutorial*, more *notebook*.